jxph025319/edx-documentation/en_us/shared/manage_discussions/discussions.rst

    discussions.
 Course authors and any team members who have the **Admin** role can grant discussion moderation roles to others.

-All of the discussion moderation and administration roles can perform the following tasks in course discussions.

-* Edit posts, comments, and responses at any level
-* Review posts that are flagged for misuse
-* Close or reopen posts
-* Pin posts
-* Mark responses to questions as correct answers

-The differences between the roles are as follows.
+The discussion moderation and administration roles are as follows.

 * **Discussion Administrator** - this role is the only discussion management role that can give discussion moderation roles to other users.
 It is usually